paradime/paradime.github.io/_posts/2015-9-10-Hello-World.md

 ---

 You're up and running... this is where we all start.
 It's hard to start a blog when you're not really sure what to write about.
-I guess the best place to start would be an introuduciton to myself but you can also find something a little more exciting [here](/).
+I guess the best place to start would be an introduction to myself but you can also find something a little more exciting [here](/).

-## Where I'm From
+## Where I'm from
 I grew up on long island for the first 18 years of my life.
 As a young lad, it slowly became apparent that making video games like Super Mario 64 or Donkey Kong 64 was probably a little too specific.
 But, it did incentivize taking some programming classes.
 We started with [MicroWorlds][microworlds] moving turtles around and making different coloured